ADA-research/VERONA/README.md

 ada-verona run --networks ./models --dataset cifar10 --sample-size 20 --sample-correct
 ```

 ## Verification

 ### Auto-Verify Plugin System

-Ada-verona features a plugin architecture that allows seamless integration with [auto-verify](https://github.com/ADA-research/auto-verify) when it's available.
+Ada-verona features a plugin architecture that allows integration with [auto-verify](https://github.com/ADA-research/auto-verify) when it's installed in the same environment.
 This design provides several benefits:

 1. **Independence**: Ada-verona works perfectly without auto-verify, using attack-based verification methods for empirical upper bounds.
 2. **Automatic Detection**: When auto-verify is installed in the same environment, its verifiers become automatically available